Hey kitty girls. Two of my favourite queens are in town with a skit of the cult classic film, Death becomes her, and I was gagging to see it.

 The cast often found themselves corpsing, relevant, as well as adlibbing, required.
 But that brought the biggest laughs.
 Audiences love off the cuff and drag is known for being reactive.

-So the real T?
-This show is a diamond in the ruff.
 It’s not perfection.
 It’s not polished.
 But it’s funny AF and gifted with some of the most talented queens out there.

 It’s playing at HOME in Manchester until Saturday 11 May before heading to London.
 Get tickets here.